Paysdesmerveilles/gissmo/docs/installation_docker.md

 **db** is mandatory.
 Gissmo uses it.
 Gissmo needs it as it is! **The link should always be named db**.

 Now you're ready to use Gissmo on [http://localhost:8002/](http://localhost:8002/).

+Check [Docker entrypoint commands section](development.md#docker-entrypoint-commands) for more information about Gissmo container possibilities.

 ## Relaunch container